FAQ

 Q: What are the file formats supported?

 You can import from a SSTP Connect configuration file, or a SoftEther VPN connection setting file.
-They are both ended in .vpn but are not compatible with each other.

 A SSTP Connect configuration file can contain multiple VPN profiles.